Olivier-Boudeville/Ceylan-Snake/README.md

 Ceylan-Snake
 ============

-Part of the Ceylan project gathering all general-purpose developments in Python.
+This repository corresponds to the part of the [Ceylan project](https://github.com/Olivier-Boudeville/Ceylan) gathering all general-purpose developments in Python.